bmstu-iu9/simple-refal-distrib/docs/3-basics.en.md

 an empty space.
 That means that the Refal program execution is the same thing as the function `<Go>` or `<Go /*empty*/>` call.
 In the first case, we haven’t written anything (we have attached one to the other) between the function name `Go` and the closing brace `>`.
-In the second case, we have stucked a comment for illustrative purposes.
+In the second case, we have stuck a comment for illustration.
 A function call with an empty argument is usually written without a comment inside.

 ## Examples of other programs.

 ### Programs with several sentences

-Before turning to other examples, we have to explain the syntax that is not reflected in the `hello.ref` listing.
+Before moving to other examples, we have to explain the syntax that is not reflected in the `hello.ref` listing.

 First, Refal is a language with free syntax.
 The transition to a new line is